A collection of cars and bikes that I’ve owned and used over the years. Some great and some not so great.

 I really enjoyed owning a motorcycle, you just feel so free riding the countryside with no car pillars to block the view.

 Honda make great bikes with engines that tick over nicely.
 I really enjoyed my short period of being a motorcycle owner.
+After settling down it was sold (too dangerous apparently), Mum was happy until she learned that my brother had bought it!

 I acquired the Nissan Gazelle Hatch in 1995.
 Once owned by my mum this car had a nice 80’s look but it was underpowered with a four cylinder 2 litre engine.
-Once Super fuel was replaced by the lower octane rating “unleaded” fuel its performance even worse.
+Once Super fuel was replaced by the lower octane rating “unleaded” fuel its performance became even worse.

 The pop up headlights were an interesting feature.
 Sometimes the position detection switch would short out causing them to go up and down continuously when they were switched off.
-The only way to stop it was to set the “lights up” to up.
-The headlights would stay up and they could be turned off.
+The only way to stop it was to set the “lights up” switch to up.
+The headlights would then stay up and they could be turned off.

 Twin spark plugs for each cylinder was a useless feature that just made servicing more expensive.
 And the large rear flat window made the car ideal for gathering the hot sun.
 I tried an Aunger louvre and this worked well except the rear wiper could no longer be used.
 About a third of the sticky pads holding it to the glass failed, and eventually the louvre broke and it had to be removed.